 Corner space is often wasted space because it can be difficult to find anything that fits comfortably in the area.
 However, using a few zip ties and some plastic buckets, you can take full advantage of this space to create a unique storage idea.
 There are different sized buckets available, so you can tailor it to fit the space you have on hand.

-Using plastic buckets for this outdoor toy storage idea gives you a cost-effective and easy way to keep your kid’s things contained.
+Using plastic buckets for this outdoor toy storage idea gives you a cost-effective and easy way to keep your kid’s things contained and organized.

 Outdoor Toy Storage Idea Nine – Shoe Organizer